ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04 Dataclasses And Typed Classes.md

-# Chapter 4: Dataclasses and Typed Classes
+# Dataclasses And Typed Classes

 ## Annotating Classes: Attributes and Methods